 England | France | Poland

-It’s the most wonderful time of the year.
+The Holidays definitely are the most wonderful time of the year.
 For a couple of weeks every year the world takes on a magic glow, people seem merrier and even winter somehow feels cozy.
-We decided to compile a list of how different parts, cultures and people of the world celebrate the holidays.
+We decided to compile a list of how different parts, cultures, and people of the world celebrate the holidays.
 There is no doubt that after Santa the best part of the holiday season is food!
 Traditional recipes that have been passed down through generations (and in some cases centuries) are prepared and enjoyed by all families.

-Whether celebrating a religious holiday, like Hanukkah or Christmas, or a more secular occasion, you are sure to have your own selection of rituals or customs that make the holiday season special.
+Whether celebrating a religious holiday, like Hanukkah or Christmas, or a more secular occasion, you are sure to have your own selection of rituals or customs that make the holidays special.

 For many Europeans, the season’s main event is Christmas Eve, celebrated with Midnight Mass and an extravagant meal.
 Christmas Day is filled with the excitement of exchanging gifts with family and friends.
 The “Twelve Days of Christmas” stretch from December 25 until January 6, which is Epiphany, the day the Three Kings delivered their gifts.
 After Epiphany, the season goes into hibernation until next year.
 We are here for all the different ways to celebrate.